- Parents Home

 How Is Genital Herpes Treated?

 There is no cure for genital herpes.
-But health care providers can prescribe medicine to help:
+But health care providers can prescribe medicine to:

-- stop outbreaks or make them happen less often and be less severe if they do happen
+- make outbreaks happen less often and be less severe if they do happen

 - reduce the risk of spreading genital herpes to others